dbgrande/GrandeModular/README.md

 **Notes Section:**

-- **V/Oct input:** Feed in a monophonic sequence of V/Oct note pitches.
+- **Mono pitch input:** Feed in a monophonic sequence of V/Oct note pitches.
 Each value is latched on the rising edge of its corresponding gate pulse.

-- **V/Oct output (poly):** Connect to the V/Oct input of a polyphonic oscillator.
+- **Poly pitch output:** Connect to the V/Oct input of a polyphonic oscillator.

-- **Gate input:** Feed in a monophonic sequence of gate pulses, the more irregular the better.
+- **Mono gate/trigger input:** Feed in a monophonic sequence of gate/trigger pulses, the more irregular the better.

-- **Gate output (poly):** Connect to the Gate or Trigger input of a polyphonic envelope generator.
+- **Poly gate/trigger output:** Connect to the Gate or Trigger input of a polyphonic oscillator or envelope generator.

 - **Chans knob:** Defines how many polyphonic channels to output, from 1 to 5.